:::

 10.2.
 Document control

 10.2.1.
-The laboratory must establish and maintain procedures to control all documents that form part of its quality system (internal and external origin), such as regulations, standards, other normative documents, test or sampling methods, etc.
+The accredited member must establish and maintain procedures to control all documents that form part of its quality management system (internal and external origin), such as regulations, standards, other normative documents, testing or sampling methods, etc.

 10.2.2.
-All documents issued to the staff in the laboratory must be reviewed and approved for use by authorised staff prior to issue.
+All documents issued to the staff of the accredited member must be reviewed and approved by authorised staff prior to use.
 A master list or an equivalent document control procedure identifying the current revision status and distribution of documents in the quality system must be established and be readily available to preclude the use of invalid and/or obsolete documents.

-(a) authorised editions of appropriate documents are available at all locations where operations essential to the effective functioning of the laboratory are performed
+(a) authorised editions of appropriate documents are available at all locations where operations of the accredited member are performed

 (b) documents are periodically reviewed and, where necessary, revised to ensure continuing suitability and compliance with applicable requirements